Suspected drug dealer tasered after ramming police cars and making 'threats to kill' in Telford

 Police said the man, aged 29, was arrested after two police cars were rammed by another vehicle at a petrol station in Donnington.

-It followed reports that a man was making threats and was in possession of a knife in the area on Sunday morning.
+It followed reports that a man was making threats and was in possession of a knife in the area on Sunday morning (October 26).

 A suspect vehicle was spotted at the Walkers Clock Service Station in Donnington.